mateus-f-torres/warehouse/LEARNING.md

 ## Browser Storage
 Most of the usage will be centered around `Cookies`, `Web Storage`, `IndexedDB` and `Cache`.
 They all share the same global/group storage quota and default to temporary data, that is evicted by LRU policy¹ when limits are reached.
-Most of the time users choose to explicitly clear cookies and data, very rarely is data automatically cleared by the browsers.
+Most of the time users choose to explicitly clear cookies and data, so very rarely is data automatically cleared by the browsers.

 Some APIs are better for small short-lived data, while others are excellent for caching full files.
 A **tl;dr** approach would be `Cache` for files, `IndexedDB` for most data and `Web Storage` for very small strings, although `IndexedDB` is pretty low-level for most projects, so I suggest using a library.